jmangt/test-driven-puppet/bundler.md

 ## Updating dependencies

+Use the `bundle update` command to install the latest version available of your declared gems.

 ### Word of caution

-Always declare the specific version of *each* gem your project requires.
-Leaving version numbers open can lead to many unfortunate incidents that tend to happen when you are short of time and sleep.
+*Always declare the specific version of *each* gem your project requires.
+Leaving version numbers open can lead to many unfortunate incidents that tend to happen when you are short of time and sleep.*

 If you will like to relax your version numbers I recommend using the `spermy operator ~>`.
 Wich will allow you to update to a higher patch version of your gem, but will not update to a minor one.
 This allows you to get the latest bug patches without accepting any new features that might break your code.